YYgroup/STmodel/README.md

 Later calls of the model only take negligible time to do algebraic calculations.

 # Cite
-Zhen Lu and Yue Yang, Model development and assessment for the turbulent burning velocity over a wide range of conditions, 2021, under review. [arXiv](https://arxiv.org/abs/2103.11337)
+Zhen Lu and Yue Yang, Modeling of the turbulent burning velocity for planar and Bunsen flames over a wide range of conditions, 2021, under review. [arXiv](https://arxiv.org/abs/2103.11337)